California Criminal Law

-Our Van Nuys Criminal Law Attorneys Can Help
+Our Experienced Van Nuys Criminal Attorneys Can Help

-Violating California Criminal Law can result in significant consequences, consisting of jail time, fines, and a criminal record.
+Violating California criminal laws can have significant consequences, including jail time, fines, and a criminal record.
 Facing criminal charges may leave you feeling frightened or uncertain about how your future might be impacted.

-Here at the Law Offices of Christopher Chaney, we will examine all the facts of your case and come up with a strategy to get you back on your feet.
+Here at the Law Offices of Christopher Chaney, we will examine your case’s facts and devise a strategy to get you back on your feet.
 You don’t have to face charges of breaking CA criminal laws alone — we will handle your matter as if it were our own.

 Understanding the California Criminal Code